pomdtr/raygen/README.md

                         schema version to prepare for future changes in the API.  (default: 1) --mode {silent,compact,fullOutput}, -m {silent,compact,fullOutput}
-                        specifies how the script is executed and how the output is presented. (default: silent) --package PACKAGE     display name of the package that is shown as subtitle in the root search. (default: None) --icon ICON           icon that is displayed in the root search (PNG or JPEG). (default: None) --icon-dark ICON_DARK
+                        specifies how the script is executed and how the output is presented. (default: silent) --package-name PACKAGE_NAME     display name of the package that is shown as subtitle in the root search. (default: None) --icon ICON           icon that is displayed in the root search (PNG or JPEG). (default: None) --icon-dark ICON_DARK
                         same as icon, but for dark theme.
 If not specified, then icon will be used in both themes. (default: None)